 The health benefits of incorporating a handful of nuts into your diet include relief from stress.
 Stress is responsible for a lot of physiological reactions in our bodies.
 Nuts are among foods that lower our blood pressure responses to stress.
+They are also rich in zinc, healthy fats, and proteins.
 So which is the best nut to keep you from going nuts?
-Eat a variety of them but just make sure you choose the unsalted versions.4
+Eat a variety of them but just make sure you choose the unsalted versions.3

 According to studies, a lack of vitamin D can enhance the risk of depression in mid-adulthood.
-So other than sometime in the sun, make sure you include vitamin D-rich foods for depression and stress such as egg yolks, beef liver, cheese and fortified foods.6
+So other than some time in the sun, make sure you include vitamin D-rich foods for depression and stress such as egg yolks, beef liver, cheese, and fortified foods.5

 Turns out your mom was right all along.
-According to a study from the University of Otago, consuming seven to eight servings of fruits and veggies is a great way to keep the blues away.
-These stress-relieving foods may promote emotional well-being among healthy young adults.
-The study revealed that on days when young adults experienced greater positive affect or positive moods, they ate more servings of fruits and vegetables.
-Fruits and vegetables predicted improvements in positive affect the next day as well.7
+According to a study from the University of Otago, consuming 7 to 8 servings of fruits and veggies is a great way to keep the blues away.
+The study revealed that on days when young adults ate more servings of fruits and vegetables, they experienced greater positive moods, and it continued the next day as well.7

 There’s something about chocolate that just puts you into bliss mode.
 One of the best foods for stress, dark chocolate, in particular, is loaded with antioxidants and polyphenols.
 According to a study, after 30 days of consuming a dark chocolate drink, participants reported significantly increased self-rated calmness and contentedness relative to placebo.
 This makes it one of the tastiest calming foods for stress and anxiety.9

-A comfort food for some and a tasteless goopy nuisance to others, there’s no denying that oatmeal is a food for stress.
-What makes it a good food for stress management?
+Turning into a grouch because of stress?
+Try oatmeal if you like the taste.
 The high tryptophan content in oatmeal puts your mood in the right gear.
-According to a study, tryptophan significantly decreased quarrelsome behavior, while increasing agreeable behavior.
+According to a study, tryptophan made participants less quarrelsome and more agreeable.
 Men responded better to tryptophan supplementation and behaved less dominantly.
-Their perception of agreeableness was also enhanced.
+Their perception of agreeableness was also enhanced.11